kazuotani14/BubblesRenderer/README.md

 # Bubbles Renderer

 Simple ray trace renderer based on ["Ray Tracing in One Weekend" tutorial series](https://raytracing.github.io/).
-Name comes from the fact that this renderer pretty much only supports rendering of spheres (and boxes) at the moment.
+Name comes from the fact that this renderer only supported rendering of spheres at the beginning.
 Repo also contains dynamics simulations + infra to render sim results.

-To build and run:
+### Features

+* Path tracing with importance sampling toward lights
+* Shapes: Spheres (with motion blur), rectangles, boxes, 3D meshes (obj files)
+* Materials: Lambertian, (fuzzy) metal, dielectrics (e.g. glass), isotropic (e.g. smoke), image textures
+* Fluid sim with Smoothed Particle Hydrodynamics (SPH)

+### Build/run
 ```
-make
+make # See Makefile for other options

 # For rendering of hard-coded scenes
 ./render_to_ppm > image.ppm